MegaArman/toscanini/API/lib/readme.md

 Currently supports the following queries:
 ### getInstrumentNames()
-gets the name of the instruments in the score (returns as an array)
+gets the names of the instruments in the score (returns as an array)

 ### getPitchRange(instrumentName)
 Returns an object like {"minPitch": 30, "maxPitch": 72"} to represent the lowest and highest pitch in terms of midi numbers.